 Treats anemia caused by myelodysplastic syndrome (MDS), a disease in which the bone marrow does not function normally and the body does not make enough normal blood cells.
 When taken together with dexamethasone, this medicine also treats multiple myeloma (plasma cell cancer) in patients who have received at least one prior therapy.

 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

 This medicine can cause serious or life-threatening birth defects in unborn babies.
-You should not use this medicine if you are pregnant or breastfeeding, or if you may become pregnant during treatment.
-You should not use this medicine if you have had an allergic reaction to lenalidomide.
+Do not use this medicine if you are pregnant or breastfeeding, or if you may become pregnant during treatment.
+Do not use this medicine if you have had an allergic reaction to lenalidomide.

 How to Use This Medicine

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

 - Take this medicine the same way every day.
 This means take it at the same time and take it consistently, either with or without food.